 How a Urine Shortage Almost Ruined the ‘Who’s Next’ Cover Shoot

-Who's Next arrived in August 1971, with a group of songs that would become among the Who's best-loved and a cover image once lovingly described by Pete Townshend as "pissing on the obelisk."
+Who's Next arrived on Aug.
+14, 1971, with a group of songs that would become among the Who's best-loved and a cover image once lovingly described by Pete Townshend as "pissing on the obelisk."
 How they got there is almost as interesting the music's long journey from Townshend's discarded epic Lifehouse into a single-disc rock classic.

 The Who were traveling back to London, after a show in Sunderland, when they happened upon a huge slab of concrete towering over a mining site just outside Sheffield.
 So why not pee on it, right?